darksideoftheshmoo/rcell2/README.md

 # Todo

-* Plot of a 2D grid of "representative" single cell images in a scatterplot (similar to EBImage).
+* ~~Plot of a 2D grid of "representative" single cell images in a scatterplot (similar to EBImage).~~ Implemented in cellSpread, cellSpreadPlot, and "Pics" type plot in shinyCell.
-* Generic shiny function for filtering points in a custom ggplot (done!).
+* ~~Generic shiny function for filtering points in a custom ggplot~~.
+Implemented in plotApp.
 * 1D / histogram filtering support in the filtering app.

 [1]:https://www.tidyverse.org/